camlsys/fl-project-template/EXTENDED_README.md

 # If you already have a requirements.txt, you can add all those packages (but ensure you have fixed the version) in one go as follows:
 poetry add $( cat requirements.txt )
 ```
-With each `poetry add` command, the `pyproject.toml` gets automatically updated so you don't need to keep that `requirements.txt` as part of this baseline.
+With each `poetry add` command, the `pyproject.toml` gets automatically updated so you don't need to keep that `requirements.txt` as part of this project.

 More critically however, is adding your ML framework of choice to the list of dependencies.
 For some frameworks you might be able to do so with the `poetry add` command.
 Check [the Poetry documentation](https://python-poetry.org/docs/cli/#add) for how to add packages in various ways.
 For instance, let's say you want to use PyTorch: